WojciechMatuszewski/one-time-use-presigned-url/article.md

 });
 ```

-It is crucial for the `urlLambda` ([implementation reference](https://github.com/WojciechMatuszewski/one-time-use-presigned-url/blob/master/lib/url-lambda.ts)) to return presigned URLs with the right domain.
+It is crucial for the `urlLambda` ([implementation reference](https://github.com/WojciechMatuszewski/one-time-use-presigned-url/blob/master/lib/url-lambda.ts)) to return presigned URL with the right domain.

-By default, presigned URLs contain the _Amazon S3_ domain.
+By default, if you are using the _Amazon S3_ SDK, the presigned URLs contain the _Amazon S3_ domain.
 In our case, the domain has to be swapped to the one exposed by _Amazon CloudFront_.
 This will allow us to run code (_Lambda@Edge_) whenever the URL is requested.

 For the last piece, the _Amazon CloudFront_ distribution with the _Lambda@Edge_ ([implementation reference](https://github.com/WojciechMatuszewski/one-time-use-presigned-url/blob/master/lib/edge-lambda.ts)) that will record the usages of the presigned URLs and decide if the request should be allowed or not.